Curse of the Puppet Master

-Curse of the Puppet Master is a 1998 direct-to-video horror film written by Benjamin Carr and David Schmoeller, and directed by David DeCoteau.
+Curse of the Puppet Master (also released as Curse of the Puppet Master: The Human Experiment) is a 1998 direct-to-video horror film written by Benjamin Carr and directed by David DeCoteau.
 The sixth film in the Puppet Master franchise, it stars George Peck as scientist Dr. Magrew, who experiments with transforming humans into puppets.

-While Puppet Master 5 was intended to be the final installment four years earlier, financial success and fan demand spawned Curse (which borrows quite heavily from the 1973 eco-horror film Sssssss), serving as a standalone sequel that promptly revived the series, which has been ongoing since.

 Plot

-The film begins at The House of Marvels, a doll museum, where Dr. Magrew (George Peck), stuffs something into a crate, before driving into the woods and setting it on fire.
-The next morning, Magrew's daughter Jane (Emily Harrison), who has just returned home from college, asks her father about his assistant Matt.
+The film begins at The House of Marvels, a doll museum, where Dr. Magrew stuffs something into a crate before driving into the woods and setting it on fire.
+The next morning, Magrew's daughter Jane, who has just returned home from college, asks her father about his assistant Matt.
 He tells her that Matt left because his father was ill.
-Driving into town, Magrew and Jane interrupt bully Joey Carp (Michael D. Guerin) harassing Robert Winsley (Josh Green) at a gas station.
+Driving into town, Magrew and Jane interrupt bully Joey Carp harassing Robert Winsley at a gas station.
 Jane finds a statue that Robert was carving, and Magrew offers Robert a job helping him with the Marvel show, which Robert accepts.

 Returning home, they introduce Robert to Toulon's puppets, which are alive.
-Magrew says he tried to make a living puppet, but unsuccessfully, and asks Robert to help him carve the puppet.
-The next day, during the show, Sheriff Garvey (Robert Donavan) and Deputy Wayburn (Jason-Shane Scott) tell Magrew that Matt is missing, and Magrew tells them he hasn’t seen him.
+Magrew says he tried to make a living puppet, but failed, and asks Robert to help him carve the new puppet.
+The next day, during the show, Sheriff Garvey and Deputy Wayburn tell Magrew that Matt is missing, and Magrew tells them he hasn’t seen him.
 Magrew gives Robert the blueprints for the puppet, instructing him to “put your soul into it".
 Robert begins carving and works non-stop.

 One night, Robert has a nightmare that his legs have turned to wood.
 Later, Jane tries to distract him while working, causing him to cut himself.
 They flirt and end up kissing.
 That night, Robert has another nightmare that his entire body is wooden from the neck down.
 The next day, Jane and Robert drive to the woods, where they find the box that Magrew burnt at the beginning of the film.

 Robert finds a carved wooden hand in the box.
 Meanwhile Jane walks off and encounters Joey and his friends, who sexually harass her.
 Robert arrives and defends Jane, but Joey threatens to rape her.
 Robert attacks Joey, but Jane pulls him away and they return to the house.
 Robert confesses that he felt a strange feeling while he was choking Joey, and Magrew tells him it was his violent inner self.
 Robert expresses fear that this self will appear again.